vvr-rao/Star-Chart/README.md

 Work in Progress code.
 Using this to analyze Astronomy data.
 Data source is from the HYG Database and is available here:https://www.astronexus.com/hyg AND https://github.com/astronexus

-combines data from the Hipparcos Catalog, Yale Bright Star Catalog & Gliese Catalog
+The source dataset (I DO NOT own the dataset - refer links above for the original source) combines data from the Hipparcos Catalog, Yale Bright Star Catalog & Gliese Catalog

-planning to use the data for querying of data srcutures using AWS Glue and Neo4j
+Planning to use the data for querying of data srcutures using AWS Glue and Neo4j